Potato-Rocket/Plant-Datalogger/Code/datalogger/README.md

 ## To Do

-- Cache calibration of soil sensor in EEPROM.
+- Cache calibration and other system parameters in EEPROM.
 - Implement data logging to SD card.
 - Tie behavior of green LED to SD card status.
+- Implement module to store messages in log, and only print if serial available.
-- Cache data measurements to EEPROM if SD card unavailable, then flush to SD card when it becomes accessible.
+- Cache data measurement and logs in EEPROM if SD card unavailable, then flush to SD card when it becomes accessible.
 - Implement UI on mini OLED.
 - Begin planning and designing PCB with female headers for Pico, OLED, SD reader, and soil moisture amplifier.